Ikka Singh: 2014-2020: Career as a solo act and debut album

+2021-present: Further successes

+In 2022, he released his sophomore album, Nishu, which featured fellow Indian rappers, Seedhe Maut, Raga, Rawal, Aghor, and former Mafia Mundeer members, Raftaar and Badshah.
+In the same year, he also appeared on The Kapil Sharma Show, as a guest, alongside fellow rappers Raftaar, Badshah, Raja Kumari and King.
+In 2023, he appeared on the first season of Red Bull 64 Bars, where he performed the track "Nostradamus", produced by Karan Kanchan.

 In 2024, he moved towards his previous commercially-oriented sound with his third studio album, Only Love Gets Reply, which featured guest appearances from various Indian pop artists, like Karan Aujla, Sunidhi Chauhan, Guru Randhawa, Badshah and Diljit Dosanjh.
 This release was followed by his collaborative EPs, Blood Is Better Than Tears, in 2024 and FUBU, in 2025 with hip-hop producer Sez on the Beat, who produced the latter half of his third album.
 Both of the EPs featured no guest appearances.

-Ikka was also seen as a judge on the hip hop reality TV show, MTV Hustle, alongside Raftaar in 2024.
+Ikka was also seen as a judge on the fourth season of the hip hop reality TV show, MTV Hustle, alongside Raftaar in 2024.

+In 2026, he collaborated with Pakistani-American rapper Lazarus and American rapper Royce da 5'9" on the track "Dr. Jekyll and Mr. Hyde".
+He further released the EP, Enigma 2 Icon, produced by Sez on the Beat in the same year.
+The EP followed his two previous collaborations with Sez on the Beat.

+He appeared on the second season of the show The Traitors India as a contestant on Amazon Prime Video in August 2026.